KeksBombe/jellyfin-plugin-auto-collections/README.md

 ### What This Enhanced Version Does

 This fork extends the original functionality with:
-- **Multiple Matching Methods**: Match content by Title, Studio, or Genre (not Tags if you want tags use the original)
+- **Multiple Matching Methods**: Match content by Title, Studio, Genre, Actor, or Director
+- **Media Type Filtering**: Filter collections to include only movies, only TV shows, or both
+- **Advanced Expression Support**: Create complex collections using boolean expressions (AND, OR, NOT)
 - **Flexible Matching**: More options to create diverse and useful collections
 - **Extensible Code**: Structured for easy addition of future matching types